|The Riot in Ephesus|

 The Bible texts of the Old Testament, Epistle and Gospel lessons are from the New Revised Standard Version Bible, copyright 1989 by the Division of Christian Education of the National Council of the Church of Christ in the USA, and used by permission.

-“Great is Artemis of the Ephesians!”
+For about two hours all of them shouted in unison, “Great is Artemis of the Ephesians!”